ECharts-Java/ECharts-Java-Docs/sb-template.md

 Add a controller class.

-If you want to use iframes, in the controller, specify one function to return the full html of homepage, and at least one function to render the echart, whose name should correspond to the iframe src in your template.
+If you want to use `iframes`, in the controller, specify one function to return the full html of homepage, and at least one function to render the echart, whose name should correspond to the iframe src in your template.

 ```java
 @RestController